-Introducing DellTM NetVaultTM Bare Metal Recovery Plug-ins
+Introducing NetVault Bare Metal Recovery Plug-ins

-- Dell NetVault Bare Metal Recovery Plug-ins: at a glance
+- NetVault Bare Metal Recovery Plug-ins: at a glance

 - Key benefits

-- · Feature summary
+- Feature summary

 - Target audience

-- · Recommended additional reading
+- Recommended additional reading

-Dell NetVault Bare Metal Recovery Plugins: at a glance
+NetVault Bare Metal Recovery Plug-ins: at a glance

-Dell NetVault Bare Metal Recovery (NetVault Bare Metal Recovery) Plug-ins reduce the time required to recover a failed disk drive and restore operations.
+Quest® NetVault® Bare Metal Recovery Plug-ins reduce the time required to recover a failed disk drive and restore operations.
 Online full-partition backups and offline block-level backups can be scheduled as an extension to your existing backup routine.
-If a server crashes, you can use the provided minimal operating system (OS) to recover a system that has no functioning OS.
-After it is in a state to be restored, the Dell NetVault Backup (NetVault Backup) web-based user interface (WebUI) is used to restore the most recent system image.
+If a server fails, you can use the provided minimal operating system (OS) to recover a system that has no functioning OS.
+After it is in a state to be restored, the Quest NetVault Backup (NetVault Backup) web-based user interface (WebUI) is used to restore the most recent system image.
 NetVault Bare Metal Recovery improves your ability to meet Recovery Time Objectives (RTOs) and service-level agreements (SLAs) by eliminating much of the manual intervention and guesswork commonly associated with the task of rebuilding a disk.
-By automating system recovery-including recovery of operating systems, network settings, system settings, applications, disk partitions and data-NetVault Bare Metal Recovery ensures that the disk rebuild is done correctly.
+By automating system recovery-including recovery of operating systems, network settings, system settings, applications, disk partitions, and data-NetVault Bare Metal Recovery ensures that the disk rebuild is completed correctly.